 Even sadder, the person will begin losing interest in hobbies or people that typically kept their attention in the past.
 Things will just seem off to them and they often will push friends and family away in attempts to hide the depression/anxiety they’re going through.
 It will literally suck the life out of them to the point where they feel like getting high or drinking is the only way to cope with such a bottom.
 As all this starts to come to a head, maybe they will begin making questionable decisions or even putting themselves in sketchy or risky positions.
 They will constantly convince themselves that they got a bad hand in this deck of cards.

 The victim role comes in strongly as they start looking for any reason they can to throw it all away and pick up the bottle or pipe.
-Having a good friend or family member that can call the person out in when prelapse seems prevalent can be a holy grail amongst darkness.
+Having a good friend or family member who can call the person out when prelapse seems prevalent can be a holy grail amongst the darkness.
 Call them out and support their endeavors with love.
-Knowing the premonitions before they occur may just save somebody’s life close to you.
+Knowing the premonitions before they occur may just save your struggling loved one’s life.

-When it comes to cravings and the warning signs at hand, sometimes they will come from out of nowhere and coax even the strongest of addicts into second guessing their recovery.
+When it comes to cravings and the warning signs at hand, sometimes they will come from out of nowhere and coax even the strongest of individuals into second-guessing their recovery.
 It’s important to know the signals and to stand up to yourself and the identity crisis addiction creates.
-If you or a loved one has been struggling with getting a firm grasp on sobriety and need detoxification, please call 888-481-1993 or visit www.coastaldetox.com.
-Our teams of specialists are waiting by to help figure out what options are best for sending your life is a comfortable direction that you can proudly stand behind.
+If you or a loved one has been struggling with getting a firm grasp on sobriety and need detoxification, please contact us here.
+Our team of specialists is waiting to help figure out what options are best for sending your life in a comfortable direction that you can proudly stand behind.